alyssamichelle/egghead-store/README.md

 # TODO: Update app to angular 6 (make course start in lesson 6)

+# create t-shirt template/comp
+# create t-shirt product
+# get products by type
+# make styles work for any product page
+# update the app to ng6

 # FUTURE COURSE NOTES

 ## Integrating Stripe Payments in Your Angular Application